ARCLeeds/arcleeds.github.io/blog/_posts/2021-10-19-WinterTrainingCourses.md

 We've now confirmed some upcoming training courses which are now open for registrations!

-Whether you want to learn some git, linux command line or learn more about the University's high performance computing systems we've got a course for you.
+Whether you want to learn some Git, Linux command line or learn more about the University's high performance computing systems we've got a course for you.

 All our courses are hands-on virtual workshops run online via Teams with course materials available online.
 Find booking links on the course web pages below.